Vietnam.vn - Nền tảng quảng bá Việt Nam

 Valve is banning accounts with unbalanced behavior in Dota 2

-Smurf is a term used in the gaming industry to describe the actions of experienced players who create new accounts to participate in matches for beginners, thereby easily winning.
-In addition, Smurf accounts are also exploited to create game-breaking behaviors, the most typical of which is AFK (exiting the game in the middle of the match).
+Smurf is a familiar term in the gaming industry, used to refer to the actions of experienced players who create new accounts to participate in matches for beginners, thereby easily winning.
+In addition, Smurf accounts are also exploited to create game-breaking behaviors, the most typical of which is AFK (exiting the game mid-match).

 "Dota is a game that is best enjoyed when played on a fair playing field.
 The quality of thinking of the players in a given match is what makes a good match.
 And smurfing has made matches worse," Valve said.

-While the recent wave of bans appears to have targeted only secondary or spam accounts, Valve says it has also been tracking down the real owners behind the Smurfs.
-"In the future, a primary account found to be associated with a Smurf account may receive a range of penalties, from temporary adjustments to behavior scores to permanent account bans," the company says.
+While the recent wave of bans appears to have been aimed at secondary or spam accounts, Valve says it has also been tracking down the real owners behind the Smurfs.
+"In the future, a primary account found to be associated with a Smurf account may receive a range of penalties, from temporary behavior score adjustments to a permanent account ban," the company said.

 Valve trấn áp nạn Smurf trong Dota 2, 90.000 tài khoản đã bị cấm - Ảnh 2.